 If it weren’t for me struggling in relationships, I would have never decided to start praying for my husband.
 I may still be in the season of waiting, but I can attest that this journey has been testing; as I have overcome certain things, I can see why I had to go through what I did.
 God is preparing me to walk in my marriage season, but I had to be open to the change needed to get me there.

 So know that what you are going through is not for nothing.
 God has a reason and a purpose, but you can not lose sight of Him.
 Keep your eyes on God because He is working something within you.
 Don’t be like the Jews and the Greeks who saw the Cross as a stumbling block (see 1 Corinthians 1:23).
-In your life, this trial is to produce change, so stop rejecting it and refusing to be open to Christ.
+This trial is to produce a change in your life, so stop rejecting it and refusing to be open to Christ.

 Look at it like this, the thorns in our lives are sometimes needed because we are unaware of having a wound that needs tending.
 We become ignorant of impending danger, and as a result, we would run into the real risk of continuing threats.
 If God can never point out in you that you have a nasty attitude or you’re too controlling, or you’re prideful/ arrogant.
 Then these things will continue to fester on in our lives, and as a result, our hearts are far from God because, as the bible says, “Keep thy heart with all diligence; for out of it are the issues of life.” (proverbs, 4:23).

 The purpose of pain is not to harm us but to bring us to a place where we are desperate and in need when we realize that we need someone stronger and more powerful to bring us through.
 For example:

 - in 1 Samuel 1:10, it says, “And she was in bitterness of soul, and prayed unto the Lord, and wept sore.”
 Why was Hannah weeping?
 It was because she was barren and could not have a child.
 If Hannah did not experience this, then she would not have been in a place to call on the Lord as she did.